Namibia Desert vs Etosha Safari

 The Namib Desert: Dunes, Diamonds, and Desert-Adapted Wildlife

 The Namib Desert, the oldest desert in the world, is a place of surreal beauty.
 The iconic dunes of Sossusvlei, with their fiery red sand, are a photographer's dream.
 Climbing Dune 45 or Big Daddy for sunrise is an unforgettable experience.
 The desert is also home to a surprising amount of wildlife, including desert-adapted elephants, rhinos, and the elusive brown hyena.
 The Skeleton Coast, where the desert meets the Atlantic Ocean, is a hauntingly beautiful landscape of shipwrecks and seal colonies.
 A desert safari in Namibia is a unique adventure that focuses on landscapes, solitude, and the incredible resilience of life in a harsh environment.
-Our safari advisors can craft a bespoke desert itinerary for you.
+Our safari operators can craft a bespoke desert itinerary for you.

 Etosha National Park: A Wildlife Oasis